top of page

 Athlete in a yellow Ghana jersey holding a baton, saluting during a race.
 "TDK", "SAMINU", and "TOKYO 25" visible.
 Focused expression.

-Abdul-Rasheed has transcended his roots as a humble street boy to become the fastest Ghanaian in recorded history, the second-fastest man in NCAA 100-meter history, and a national legend.
+Abdul-Rasheed has transcended his roots as a humble street boy to become the fastest Ghanaian in recorded history, the second fastest man in NCAA 100-meter history.
 If he is available, it would be a missed opportunity for the Speed team not to feature this matchup.
-Even in his absence, the streets of Ghana, where Abdul grew up, and the Ghana Athletics Association are full of other lightning-fast locals ready for Speed to challenge.
+However, in his absence, the streets of Ghana, where Abdul grew up, and the Ghana Athletics Association are full of other lightning-fast athletes ready for Speed to challenge.
 His energetic and unpredictable style is sure to inspire and create unforgettable moments with any contender.

 Backflips on the Beach